Oracle Exadata Database Machine hardware and software are hardened.

 Oracle Exadata Database Machine uses multiple networks to segregate network traffic.

 At the physical network level, client access is isolated from device management and inter-device communication.
 Client and management network traffic are isolated on separate networks.
-Client access is provided over a redundant 10 Gbps Ethernet network that ensures reliable, high-speed access to services running on the system.
-Management access is provided over a physically separate 1 Gbps Ethernet network.
+Client access is provided over a bonded Ethernet network interface that ensures reliable, high-speed access to services running on the system.
+Management access is provided over a physically separate Ethernet network interface.
 This provides a separation between operational and management networks.

 Inter-device communication is provided by a RDMA Network Fabric (InfiniBand or RDMA over Converged Ethernet (RoCE)).
 The RDMA Network Fabric is a high-performance, low-latency backplane for communication between Oracle Exadata Storage Servers and database servers.
 By default, Oracle Exadata Storage Servers include a configured software firewall.
 The database servers can also be configured with a software firewall.

 Note:Partitioning the InfiniBand private network does not protect an InfiniBand fabric.
 Partitioning only offers InfiniBand traffic isolation between machines.

 2.2.2 Isolating Databases

 Use operating system controls and database features to enable database isolation.